malach-it/boruta_auth/guides/oauth_openid_business_rules.md

 ### Skipped expectations

-The following six skipped cases are excluded from the business-rule inventory because the test suite does not currently assert that they work:
+The following seven skipped cases are excluded from the business-rule inventory because the test suite does not currently assert that they work:

 - Authorization code: reject a SIOPv2 request without a nonce.